essentialols/pstat236-spatial/midterm-project.md

 <img src="midterm-project_files/figure-html/unnamed-chunk-1-1.png" width="25%" /><img src="midterm-project_files/figure-html/unnamed-chunk-1-2.png" width="25%" /><img src="midterm-project_files/figure-html/unnamed-chunk-1-3.png" width="25%" /><img src="midterm-project_files/figure-html/unnamed-chunk-1-4.png" width="25%" />

-Using these neighbor relationships we can create a `weights matrix` based on understanding what the expected relationships are between neighbors we can build a weight matrix.
+Using these neighbor relationships we can create a `weights matrix` based on understanding what the expected relationships are between neighbors.
 The most simple example of this is where the $w_{ij}$ = 0 if the polygons are not neighbors and $w_{ij}$ = 1 if polygons are neighbors.

 After we do our analysis we also need to check the residuals to ensure we removed the spatial patterns.

-## more background on models??

 # Our dataset
-The dataset we are using is published in `spData` and comes from: _Anselin, Luc.
+The dataset we are using is published in `spData` package and comes from: _Anselin, Luc.
 1988.
 Spatial econometrics: methods and models.
 Dordrecht: Kluwer Academic, Table 12.1 p.
 189._

 ```r
 ## load dataset